-(1) Amounts represent the aggregate grant date fair value of restricted stock units granted during the year computed in accordance with ASC Topic 718.
-Assumptions used in calculating the amounts reported in this column are set forth in Note 15 "Benefit Plans" of the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2014.
+(1)Amounts represent the aggregate grant date fair value of restricted stock units granted during the year computed in accordance with ASC Topic 718.
+Assumptions used in calculating the amounts reported in this column are set forth in Note 14 "Benefit Plans" of the audited consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2015.
 Note that the amounts reported in this column reflect the accounting cost for these awards, and do not correspond to the actual economic value that our directors may receive from the awards.

-- (2) Amount includes \$20,000 pro-rated annual retainer fee for service on the board of directors, \$5,000 pro-rated annual fee for service on the audit committee and \$10,000 pro-rated annual fee for services as the compensation committee chairman. - (3) Amount includes \$20,000 pro-rated annual retainer fee for service on the board of directors and \$30,000 pro-rated annual fee for service as the audit committee chairman.
+(2)Consists of \$30,000 annual retainer fee for service on the board of directors, \$10,000 annual fee for service on the audit committee and \$10,000 annual fee for service as the chairman of the nominating and corporate governance committee.
+These annual fees have been prorated for the periods Mr. Diehl served in these committees and the existing committee compensation structure was in place during fiscal 2015.